PavanRangani/docs/docs/prd/tax-views/open-tax-component.md

     - Responsible
         - Its multi select filter.
 Default value is `All`.
         - Possible values are: `Clarius`, `Client`, `CPA`, `Mirador`, `Pending`.
+    - Tax Component Lead
+        - It shows all `Tax Component Lead` user which are shown in the list page.
+[See reason behind this](#why-we-have-shown-list-page-tax-component-lead-user-instead-of-current-ca-user-in-tax-component-lead-filter)
+        - Default value is `All`.
+        - When any user is selected in `Tax Component Lead` filter and user change the Year filter and selected Tax Component Lead user is not available in the selected year, sysetm RESET the `Tax Component Lead` filter.
 - When any filter is applied, shows RESET icon to reset the filter to default state
 - Shows proper message when no records available.